redhat-developer/app-services-guides/mas-kafka-bin-scripts/README.md

-Using Kafkacat with Managed Kafka Quickstart
+Using Bin Scripts with Managed Kafka Quickstart
 ============================================

 This project illustrates how you can interact with a Managed Kafka using Kafka Bin Scripts.